tuckersylvia/tuckersylvia.github.io/_posts/2017-02-22-beagleprint-part-1.md

 ---
 layout: post
 title: Beagleprint Part 1
+date: '2017-02-22 20:50:00 -0400'
+author: Tucker Sylvia
 published: true
 ---
-## Beagleprint
 ### Because hacking is fun, and I will look for any excuse to avoid my thesis during a snow storm

 #### *How to bend modern technology to perform exceptionally.*

 ### Preface
 Well, here will reside my first attempt at a bonafide blog post.

 I have decided that the main purpose of this site will be to document little side projects I complete and problems I manage to solve at home, work, hobbying, and in general.

 Many of the posts will probably come out merely as a culmination of links and research that I have done and mashed toegether.
 For me that provides a convenient place to go back and find resources without digging through my gargantuan pile of semi-organized bookmarks.

 I will almost certainly not implement commenting because I do not write this to solicit an opinion.
 I also do not claim in any way to be an authority on any topic(s); In fact **I am purely a hoobyist who utilizes these freely available tools and resources only to further my own knowledge.
 If you do find my writing useful please cite me appropriately.**

 ### Getting to it
 So, without further ado, I will now present you with a description and guide as to how I set up my new 3D printer and an Octorpint server running on a Beaglebone Black to control it over the network.
 This is probably going to turn out more lengthy than I intend so I will break it up as is commensurate with the content and my time.

 ### 3D Printer Choice and Initial Setup / Configuration: